Polish Forces in Scotland

 Appeals tribunal, Accounts Office, Military Archives and Museum, Mil Works Section, Mil Govt Trg Centre, Tech Trg Group, Armoured Research Department, Central Publications Board, PW Section, Army Film Unit, Psychological Research Dept, Medical Research Dept.

-Table 8 This table indicates the Order of Battle of the brigade in June 1944.
+This table indicates the Order of Battle of the brigade in June 1944.
 The Parachute Brigade figured early in the Army's Order of Battle and while it was located in Scotland for a considerable part of the war, it came under the direct control of the Polish C-in-C. It was intended that the formation be used in Poland but part of it was dropped near Arnhem (Driel) in September 1944.
 The brigade was later to be a component of the occupation troops (BLA) in Germany along with the 1st Polish Armoured Division.
 These two formations eventually returned to England and disbanded in 1947.

 Order of Battle 1st Independent Parachute Brigade, June 1944